tgstation/tgstation/tools/tgstation-server-3/README.md

 	* This contains the actual git repository, all changes in here will be overwritten during update operations, the configured branch will always be forced to track from live.
 	* On the first update of the day, the current code state is saved to a branch called `backup-YYYY-MM-DD` before updating, to make local reverts easy.
 	* Following update operations on the same day do not make branches because I was too lazy to detect such edge cases.

+* `RepoKey/`
+	* This contains ssh key information for automatic changelog pushing.

 * `BYOND/`
 	* This contains the actual BYOND installation the server uses